kkayachr/CHR-Staking/README.md

 The contract starts at epoch zero, and ticks over to the next epoch at > `7 * 24 * 60 * 60 seconds`.
 So a change applied 20 seconds after the contract is deployed will not be active until `604801 seconds`.
 A change applied at `604801 seconds`, will not be active until `1209601 seconds`.

+### Sync-ing

+The contract replicates state from its companion TwoWeeksNotice contract.

+Users **MUST** call `syncWithdrawRequest()` after requesting a withdrawal on the existing TWN contract.
+Users ***SHOULD*** redelegate their stake if they change the size of their stake locked at the companion TWN.

 ## 🏁 Getting Started <a name = "getting_started"></a>